What are the most common business issues and what should you know about them?

 What I’ve found that helps me the most when it comes to managing my time is to plan out my day.
 I use a day planner and I schedule what I am going to do each day and at what time.
 I schedule in personal time, family time, and work time.
 This keeps me focused and on point.

-I have lots of other business issues, too, but these are the four most common issues I deal with in my business on a day-to-day basis.
-If I was to write about every issue that comes with running a business, this post would be a book!
+I have lots of other business issues, too, but these are the four most common business issues I deal with in my business on a day-to-day basis.
+To summarize, they are: